JayShende/Pollaro/learnings.md

 4. Service
    * The Service Dont Have any Try Ctach block it throws only two types of error APi Error - that we throw expliacyly and another is the error that may cause at server side during the prisma operation
 5. The **Delete Request** Should Not Have a Body Use ***params*** in an Delete Request

+## Frontend Learings

+1. Layout how the Layout is made ie the space between haeder and main , where the header has a fixed posostion and an fixed height the main takes the entire remaining height